The Franciscan Monastery in Brookland, DC

-Around the Franciscan Monastery
+Beautiful Grounds of the Franciscan Monastery

 While children of all ages are welcome to tour and explore the Main Church of the Franciscan Monastery, I have to admit that I had a bit of a difficult time keeping my wee one from not going entirely bonkers inside.
 At one point, after turning for a second to read an inscription, I turn back only to find her crawling through one of the pews. 🙈 Me, oh my.

 Nativities of the World Exhibit at the Franciscan Monastery

 Is the Franciscan Monastery a Kid-Friendly place to visit?

 Yes, though as you may pick up from our experience above, it’s a “yes” with some reservation.
 My wee one enjoyed the Nativities of the World exhibit and the grounds of the Franciscan Monastery are a fantastic, free place to explore with toddlers, preschoolers, elementary school-aged children and beyond!
 The Main Church and Catacombs, however, are probably best reserved for children ages seven and up.

 Virtual Tour of the Franciscan Monastery in DC

 Still not convinced?
 Or maybe eager to go but can’t for some time?
 Then check out this virtual tour of the Franciscan Monastery in Brookland, DC.